hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

     -   The most specific os-architecture for the current node in the indicated version of the CalcUA software stacks.

+-   `get_calcua_matchingarch( long_osarch, reduce_stack_version, stack_version )`:

+    **Input arguments:**

+    -   `long_osarch`: os and architecture with long names and in a format compatible with the indicated version of the software stack (so respecting the hierarchy types 2L or 3L).

+    -   `reduce_stack_version`: Stack version to use for the reduction rules of both os-CPU-accel and os-CPU names.

+    -   `stack_version`: Version of the calcua stack, can be system for which the best matching architecture should be returned.
+If `stack_version` is a 3L hierarchy, this can be a middle level one if `long_osarch` is also a middle level name (which implies that `reduce_stack_version` is also a 3L hierarchy)

+    **Return value:**

+    -   The most specific os-architecture for the current node in the indicated version of the CalcUA software stacks.

+    The precise rules for the matching are very tricky.
+The thing that makes this routine very tricky is that it will also be used in middle level arch modules for 3L stacks, and that there also one must be able to find a good module in the `system` stack which may be 2L or 3L.

+    Cases:
+    -   `long-osarch` is of type OS-generic CPU.
+As we currently have no rules to reduce generic CPUs to an even less capable generic one, we produce `nil` if `long_osarch` is not supported by `stack_version` and return `long_osarch` otherwise.
+    -   `long-osarch` is of type OS-CPU, i.e., a middle level architecture for a 3L hierarchy.
+This implies that `reduce_stack_version` must be a 3L stack.

+        There are now 2 options:
+        -   `stack_version` is also a 3L hierarchy: We use the reduction rules for CPUs for `reduce_stack_version` to find a middle level or bottom/generic level supported by `stack_version`.
+        -   `stack_version` is a 2L hierarchy: We use the mapping to generic CPU defined by `CalcUA_map_cpu_to_gen` for `reduce_stackversion` to find the matching generic CPU and then continue using the CPU chaining rules defined by

 #### Computing directories